How much sugar in the life of a believer is a question to be faced.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.

-Part II in this series concerns the place of potatoes in the life of the believer.
+Part 2 in this series concerns the place of potatoes in the life of the Believer.
 Gaining some understanding of the meaning of retrogradation helps in the management of obesity.

-So believers can enjoy green mealies but will have difficulty finding true wholegrain maizemeal for their porridge and putu.
+So Believers can enjoy green corn on the cob but will have difficulty finding true wholegrain maizemeal for their porridge, grits and putu.

 In small amounts sugar is probably fine.
 There is no consensus on what is acceptable.
 Over 70 tsp per week is almost certainly too much; that's about one cola per day.

 I know this has been a difficult series of talks for you.
-Such are the inroads that the Devil has made into our thinking and practice that we have not seen through his deception; corn, sugar and now cake flour.
+Such are the inroads that the Devil has made into our thinking and practice that we have not seen through his deception; refined cornmeal, sugar and now cake flour.

 Here are the back issues.